Busbridge: Tuesley

 It is named for the Anglo-Saxon war-god Tīw and literally translates as his clearing (Tīwes lēah).
 This affirms the area as within the remnant Weald which is the Germanic Old English for a forest, where trees were cut and a temple to the god created.
-Sometime in 7th century, the temple was consecrated by Christians and a small chapel was erected.
+Sometime in the 7th century, the temple was consecrated by Christians and a small chapel was erected.

-Tuesley appears in Domesday Book of 1086 as Tiwesle as a subsidiary manor of Godalming that rendered £2 to its overlord.
-It was held by Rannulf Flambard from (under) William the Conqueror and its recordable assets were: 1 hide and 1 plough and it had 8 households, one of which was a slave/serf.
+Tuesley appears in Domesday Book of 1086 as Tiwesle, a subsidiary manor of Godalming that rendered £2 to its overlord.
+It was held by Rannulf Flambard from William the Conqueror (as a sub-tenant) and its recordable assets were: 1 hide and 1 plough and it had 8 households; one villager, I slave and 6 cottagers.

 In 1220 the name was Tiwerlei. recorded in the Salisbury Register of St Osmund in 1220 as a chapel, still standing but in a ruinous state dedicated to the Blessed Virgin, the first church established in the manor, so known and recorded in Godalming records as "the mother church or the Oldminster" for centuries.
 By 1220, services were held only three times a year.
 A fair was held in the field on Lady Day (a quarter-day in the same cycle as Christmas) until 1540.
 The foundations of the "minster" were partly excavated in 1860 before covered up – only dry-stone walls and boundary posts mark the rectangle of the buried ruins.

-In 1956 Tuesley Court Farm was acquired by a Roman Catholic Holy Order and renamed Ladywell Convent by the Lady Well, part of the series of lakes forming much of the stream running through Busbridge, as part of this sale it acquired the earlier converted pagan sanctuary and erected a statue of the Virgin Mary.
+In 1956 Tuesley Court Farm was acquired by a Roman Catholic Holy Order and renamed Ladywell Convent after the Lady Well, one of the series of lakes forming much of the stream running through Busbridge.
+As part of this sale, it acquired an earlier converted pagan sanctuary and erected a statue of the Virgin Mary.
 The convent is north of the stream and so, although associated with Tuesley Court, was a later addition and is not part of the hamlet or village, instead being still part of Godalming.

+Tuesley Manor is a Grade II listed building, with parts dating back to the 15th century.
+Previously owned by Salisbury Cathedral, it was sold off by the Ecclesiastical Commissioners in 1846.
+It became home to Bronwen Pugh, Lady Astor, in 1966.
+As of July 2023, it is on the market for £4.7M.